-As New Zealand organisations continue their shift towards virtualisation and from there into cloud, we are seeing significant changes in the very definition of the data centre and where data is held.
+As New Zealand organisations continue their shift towards virtualisation and from there into cloud, we are seeing significant changes in the very definition of the data center and where data is held.
 With this shift, organisations – both new and established – are moving their applications, systems, and workloads into virtual environments where these workloads are mobile and exist 'somewhere'.

-While there is still an onus on data centre providers to supply secure infrastructure and contractual controls around the security of physical, virtual and cloud environments, it is becoming increasingly difficult to actually locate where data and systems are physically situated.
+While there is still an onus on data center providers to supply secure infrastructure and contractual controls around the security of physical, virtual and cloud environments, it is becoming increasingly difficult to actually locate where data and systems are physically situated.

-Many data centres are moving to an infrastructure-as-a-service business model.
+Many data centers are moving to an infrastructure-as-a-service business model.
 While highly advantageous for organisations, this model often has the potential for confusion among business owners as to who holds the responsibility, implementation and operation of security controls against operating systems, applications, and data.

 Some cloud providers are aiming to remove this confusion by moving toward a clear shared responsibility model when it comes to security, detailing who is responsible for what.
 The Cloud Security Alliance is also working on this important element of cloud, driving education and behaviours in security responsibilities.
 However, it is often when you get to the fine print in contracts thatthe nature of what is being delivered, and the nature of the security requirements, become clear.